polkadot-fellows/RFCs/text/0126-introduce-pvq.md

   - A comprehensive test suite should be developed to cover various scenarios:
     - Positive test cases:
       - Basic queries with various extensions, data types, return values, custom computations, etc.
-      - Accurate conversion between given weight limit and the gas limit of PolkaVM
+      - Accurate conversion between given weight limit and the gas limit of PolkaVM for both off-chain and cross-chain queries
     - Negative test cases:
+      - Queries with invalid input data
       - Queries exceeding weight limits
-      - Invoking queries from unauthorized sources
-    - Edge cases:
-      - Queries with minimal or maximum allowed input sizes
+      - Queries that panics including (no permission, host function error, etc.)
   - Integration tests to ensure proper interaction with off-chain wallets/UI and on-chain XCM, including the aforementioned use cases in **Motivation** section.

 - Security:
-  - The PVQ system must enforce a strict read-only policy for all query operations.
-Clear guidelines and best practices should be provided for parachain developers to ensure secure implementation.
+  - The PVQ extension implementors must enforce a strict read-only policy for all extension methods.
+  - The implementation of the PVM engine must be secure and robust, refer to the discussion in [Gray Paper](https://graypaper.com/) for more details.

+- Privacy:
+  NA

 ## Performance, Ergonomics, and Compatibility

 ### Performance

-It's a new functionality, which doesn't modify the existing implementations.
+It's a new functionality, which doesn't hinder the performance of the existing implementations.
-In the XCM integration, TODO

 ### Ergonomics